 Most people will remember their prom, graduation, wedding or other major events in their lives.
 However, it’s the little things that we are most apt to forget.
 Things like swinging on the swingset in the backyard, swimming in the lake, the first day your daughter drove the car or when the brownies you made were burned to a crisp.
 Or even when your son emptied the Kleenex box tissue by tissue or dumped the baby powder all over the house. (yes, that happened)

 These little, seemingly insignificant things can be recorded and held in our memories.
 Looking back on simpler times, the funny days, happy moments or kind gestures can happen if you take time to be the keeper of family memories.

 The Journal of Family Life, created and produced by the Emory Center for Myth and Ritual in American Life (MARIAL) is interdisciplinary and peer-reviewed.
 The journal is funded by the Alfred P. Sloan Foundation.
 According to their study “children who know stories about relatives who came before them show higher levels of emotional well-being, according to Emory University researchers who analyzed dinnertime conversations and other measures of how well families work.”
 You can read more about their study here.
 Be the memory keeper that adds to the well-being of your family.

-So why should you be the memory keeper?
+So why should you be the one to preserve family memories?